mos311063/MyPortfolio/README.md

 ## Design

 when I first design this portfolio.
-I really have no idea what to do, but thank to Figma. this is my first time using Figma and I was blown away by its features and how well it works.
-I help me so much on design process which i consider myself really bad.
+I really have no idea what to do, but thank to Figma!! eventhough it is my first time using Figma, I was blown away by its features and how well it works. it help me so much on design process to go smooth and deliver this outcome.

 ![design](./docs/figma.png)

 ### Color Selection
-I want my site to be colorful but also reable and not too much bright and hurt user eye and from that I decide to  made it look pastel, giving a user a soft, neutral, soothing feeling.
+I want my site to be colorful but also readable and not too much bright and hurt user eye and from that I decide to made it look pastel.
+I aim to giving a user a soft, neutral, soothing feeling when browse my site.

 my site consist of 4 main color which is
  - ![#bfd8d2](https://placehold.it/15/bfd8d2/000000?text=+) #bfd8d2